[Home ] [Archive] [ فارسی ]

 Reza Noktehsanj , Ali Nami *1 , Mohammadali Jafarizare , Arsalan Lazemi zare

-Methods: This before-after cohort study without control group was conducted on 78 patients who underwent unilateral total knee replacement surgery.
-After recording the patients' demographic information in a checklist, the WOMAC and OKS questionnaires were completed for the patients, and the patients' quality of life scores, pain, joint stiffness, and physical function after surgery were evaluated compared to before.
+Methods: This interventional pre–post study without a control group was conducted on 78 patients with advanced knee osteoarthritis who underwent unilateral TKA.
+Demographic information was recorded using a standardized checklist, and the WOMAC and OKS questionnaires were completed before surgery and three months postoperatively.
+Changes in quality of life, pain, joint stiffness, and physical function were compared and analyzed statistically.

-Results: Among the total samples, 44.9% were male, 21.8% had university education, 67.9% were urban residents, and 48.7% were employed.
-After surgery, the mean quality of life score based on OKS decreased from 21.97 before surgery to 36.74 after surgery.
-Pain scores decreased from 8.50 to 3.27, and joint stiffness scores decreased from 3.87 to 1.68.
-Additionally, the mean physical activity score significantly improved, increasing from 24.13 to 12.27.
-There was no significant difference in overall WOMAC scores and its subscales as well as OKS scores between men and women.
+Results: Of the total sample, 44.9% were male, 21.8% had university-level education, 67.9% lived in urban areas, and 48.7% were employed.
+After surgery, the mean OKS score decreased from 21.97 preoperatively to 36.74 postoperatively.
+Pain scores decreased from 8.50 to 3.27, and joint stiffness scores decreased from 3/87 to 1/68.
+Physical function scores improved significantly, increasing from 24/13 to 12/27.
+There were no significant differences in overall WOMAC scores, its subscales, or OKS scores between men and women.

 Keywords: knee joint replacement, knee osteoarthritis, quality of life